Karunabist/learning/README.md

 - [X] [jupyterlab](https://pypi.org/project/jupyterlab/): An extensible environment for interactive and reproducible computing, based on the Jupyter Notebook and Architecture
 - [X] [memory-profiler](https://pypi.org/project/memory-profiler/): A module for monitoring memory usage of a python program
 - [X] [mongoengine](https://pypi.org/project/mongoengine/): MongoEngine is a Python Object-Document Mapper for working with MongoDB.
-- [X} [more_itertools](https://pypi.org/project/more-itertools/): More routines for operating on iterables, beyond itertools
+- [X] [more_itertools](https://pypi.org/project/more-itertools/): More routines for operating on iterables, beyond itertools
 - [X] [multiprocessing-logging](https://pypi.org/project/multiprocessing-logging/): Logger for multiprocessing applications
 - [X] [xlrd](https://pypi.org/project/xlrd/): Extract data from Excel spreadsheets
 - [X] [yaml](https://pyyaml.org/wiki/PyYAMLDocumentation): YAML parser and emitter for Python